Why I’m no longer using Kiva to earn points and miles

 There are other ways to meet credit card spending requirements and help those in need.

-34 responses to “Why I’m no longer using Kiva to earn points and miles”
+34 thoughts on “Why I’m no longer using Kiva to earn points and miles”

 There are plenty of people out there (as GoFundMe has demonstrated) who don’t mind giving money to those in need, with no expectation of return.
 What Kiva is doing is exploiting people’s generosity to enrich their field partners.
 Because at 100% interest, they’re the ones making financial progress, not the impoverished people they claim to serve.